Flax Seed Benefits

 Mothers who are lactating, are pregnant, or are trying to be, should be well aware of the flax seed’s effect on their estrogen levels.
 The intake of flax seed during such period may potentially affect their health or their baby’s.

-Suggestions on How to take Flax Seed
+How to take Flax Seeds.
+Recipes

 1. Flax Seed Crackers